Kansas's congressional districts

-Kansas is currently divided into 4 congressional districts, each represented by a member of the United States House of Representatives.
+Kansas is divided into 4 congressional districts, each represented by a member of the United States House of Representatives.
 The number of districts in Kansas remained unchanged after the 2010 census.
+Historically, the state has held as many as eight seats (1893–1933).
+The number of congressional seats decreased from five to four following the 1990 census.
+Between 1990 and 2000, the population of Kansas grew by 8.5% from 2,477,574 to 2,688,418, making it the 32nd most populated state; all four congressional seats were retained.

 From 2010 to 2018, the state's congressional delegation was composed of all Republicans.
 However, following the 2018 elections, one incumbent was ousted by a Democratic challenger, changing the state's delegation to a 3-1 Republican majority.

-Current districts and representatives
+List of districts and representatives

-List of members of the United States House delegation from Kansas, their terms, their district boundaries, and the district political ratings according to the CPVI.
+Members of the United States House delegation from Kansas, their terms, their district boundaries, and the district political ratings according to the CPVI.
 For the 118th Congress, the state's congressional delegation consists of 3 Republicans and 1 Democrat.

-History

-Historically, the state has held as many as eight seats (1893–1933).
-The number of congressional seats decreased from five to four following the 1990 census.
-Between 1990 and 2000, the population of Kansas grew by 8.5% from 2,477,574 to 2,688,418, making it the 32nd most populated state; all four congressional seats were retained.
+Historical results

-Historical and present district boundaries
+History of district boundaries

 Table of United States congressional district boundary maps in the State of Kansas, presented chronologically.
-All redistricting events that took place in Kansas between 1973 and 2013 are shown.
+All redistricting events in Kansas between 1973 and 2013 are shown.